Stochastic-Batman/CausalDiffAE_FZJ/README.md

 ```
 or
 ```
-python image_causaldae_test.py --data_dir ../datasets/morphomnist --model_path ../results/morphomnist/model000100.pt --n_vars 2 --in_channels 1 --image_size 28 --num_channels 128 --num_res_blocks 3 --learn_sigma False --class_cond True --causal_modeling True --rep_cond True --diffusion_steps 1000 --batch_size 16 --timestep_respacing 250 --use_ddim True
+python image_causaldae_test.py --data_dir ../datasets/morphomnist --model_path ../results/morphomnist/model002000.pt --n_vars 2 --in_channels 1 --image_size 28 --num_channels 128 --num_res_blocks 3 --learn_sigma False --class_cond True --causal_modeling True --rep_cond True --diffusion_steps 1000 --batch_size 16 --timestep_respacing 250 --use_ddim True
 ```

 10. Modify `image_causaldae_test.py` to perform desired intervention and sample counterfactual.

-**Note:** the code in this repository contains additional logging statements, which is only for debugging purposes and has nothing to do with the functional requirements of the code.
+**Note:** The code in this repository contains additional logging statements, which are only for debugging purposes and have nothing to do with the functional requirements of the code.
+For convenience, I also removed everything extra from `image_causaldae_test.py` and only left parts related to the MorphoMNIST testing.
+However, if you follow the README up until now from the original code, you will still have code for pendulum and circuit experiments.

 ### Data acknowledgements
 Experiments are run on the following dataset to evaluate our model: